-Since California’s legalization of marijuana for adults, the substance has also become more readily accessible to underage minors, who use it recreationally (and thus illegally).
+Since California legalized the use of marijuana for adults, the substance has also become more readily accessible to underage minors, who use it recreationally – which is illegal.
 Marijuana use has become so rampant and pervasive that teens are now smoking everywhere they can—including school.
 Whereas it’s relatively common knowledge that many high school adolescents smoke on campus grounds before the bell, during lunch, or after school, did you know that some teens even smoke during class?

 How can they not see what’s going on, you ask?